behemot-biz/tastytales/README.md

 ### Key Features
-- Search for recipes by name, creator or ingrediens
+- Search for recipes by name, creator or ingredients
 - Create and edit recipes.
 - Manage ingredients efficiently.
 - Like and comment on recipes to foster community engagement.